 Unfortunately, you cannot simply transfer your assets into someone else’s name, in an attempt to qualify for Medicaid.
 Medicaid is considered a “payer of last resort,” which means Medicaid will not start paying for long-term care expenses until other payment sources have been used.
 As such, an applicant for Medicaid is not allowed to give away property or assets just before filing an application.
 If you do, any transfers of property that you made for he last five years will be scrutinized by your state’s Medicaid agency.
 These transfers may result in your benefits being delayed.

 However, with careful planning you may be able to retain control of your hard earned assets and still qualify for Medicaid when the time comes.
 The earlier you start planning the better.
-If you have questions regarding Medicaid planning, or any other estate planning needs, please contact Sexton, Bailey Attorneys, PA online or by calling us at (479) 443-0062.
+If you have questions regarding Medicaid planning, or any other estate planning needs, please contact Wilcox Attorneys, PA online or by calling us at (479) 443-0062.